naomistuart/blog/_posts/2020-12-08-how-i-chose-my-bike.markdown

 I put off signing up to the Tour de Cure for a long time because I had no idea how to choose a bike.
 My knowledge of the different components of a bike and the pros and cons of various configurations was basically non-existent.

-This is the journey I went on from being bike-less[^1] to a happy owner of my very first road bike.
+This is the journey I went on from being bike-less to a happy owner of my very first road bike.
+(Actually I did have a bike before, but a $60 one I got off Gumtree hardly counts.)

 ## Word-of-Mouth